kescob0825/TaidX/QualityPolicy.md

 ### 9. Git Practices
 - [ ] Are commits well-structured and meaningful?
+- [ ] Do commits have detailed comments explaining what changes are taking place?
 - [ ] Is the branch rebased correctly and free of merge conflicts?
 - [ ] Is the PR scoped appropriately (not too broad or too narrow)?